The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Discussion

 \section{Discussion}

-While large ML models are highly flexible, we saw that they reliably prefer low Kolmogorov complexity solutions---aligning well with relevant learning problems---despite not being designed with complexity in mind.
-This observation raises the question: why exactly do neural networks encode such a strong preference for low complexity and how can we tune this preference?
-Complementing the above observation, we also saw that a single expressive model which simultaneously supports a diversity of solutions but prefers simple ones can solve both simple and hard problems across sample sizes.
-Such learners present clear advantages over the current paradigm in deep learning in which we manually select small constrained architectures or large ones with mild inductive biases, depending on the problem.
-Keeping this possibility in mind, can we design expressive yet simplicity-biased models with affordable computational costs?

-We finish with a discussion of several fundamental themes that surface throughout the paper.
+In this section, we include a discussion of several fundamental themes that surface throughout the paper.

 \textbf{Are the no free lunch theorems relevant to real-world model construction?} Not directly.
-They should not be invoked in discussions about the ``need for strong inductive biases'', or used as an argument that we cannot significantly automate machine learning or science, as they so often are.
-The assumptions of these theorems --- such as datasets drawn from a uniform distribution over all datasets --- are completely misaligned with the real world, where data are often highly structured, unlike uniformly sampled datasets (\cref{sec:data}).
-There is a valid discussion to be had about the role of inductive biases in model construction, but the no free lunch theorem should play no part in this discussion.
+They should not be used as an argument that we cannot significantly automate machine learning or science, as they so often are.
+The assumptions of these theorems --- such as a uniform distribution over all datasets --- are completely misaligned with the real world, where data are often highly structured (\cref{sec:data}).
+There is a valid discussion to be had about the role of inductive biases in model construction, but the no free lunch theorems should play no part.
 Our paper provides evidence, with PAC-Bayes bounds (\cref{subsec:crossdomain_pac}), and generative likelihoods (\cref{subsec:gpt3} and \cref{subsec:lm_init}), that the structure across many real-world datasets is shared to a surprising extent.
-These findings are aligned with the current movement towards similar transformer based architectures for many tasks, spanning vision, NLP, and tabular data, and away from more specialized models for each task (\cref{fig:tree}).
+These findings are aligned with the current movement towards similar transformer-based architectures for many tasks, spanning vision, NLP, and tabular data, and away from more specialized models for each task (\cref{fig:tree}).